15 Great All-Inclusive Cruises for Your Next Vacation

 Where you can cruise: While there are a number of options, including the newly added Norway, wine enthusiasts should book the SeaDream Wine Voyage.
 This tour of the Mediterranean includes two complimentary wine tastings per voyage, one Winemakers dinner, and two wine-related land adventures (in addition to the regular selection of excursions).
-Guided by wine and the stars?
-Find out your ideal vacation, based on your zodiac sign.

 Best for: Families